jak3/jak3.github.io/mica/review/en/2019-04-19-purana-purusha.rst

 - Someone exists within you, repeatedly invoke Him.

 - A devotee prayed Shama Churn asking "What is God?", Yogiraj enlightened thus "Do you know Who God is?
-The power by which you asked 'What is God'.
-He only is God.
+The power by which you asked 'What is God'".